qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - **Avoid OOP-style getter and setter** (just make fields public), unless necessary.
   - **Data-oriented** design (DOD).
 Just directly work on data and make fields public.
-  - If you design a library and want encapsulation, it's recommended to use ID/handle to replace reference (elaborated below).
+  - If you design a library and want encapsulation, it's recommended to use ID/handle to replace borrow (elaborated below).
   - The getter that returns cloned/copied value is fine.
 If data is immutable, getter is also usually fine.
-- Use ID/handle to replace reference.
+- Use ID/handle to replace borrow.
 - Other workarounds like `Arc<QCell<>>` `Arc<RwLock<>>`, etc.
 - **Avoid mutation** or **defer mutation**: